13 Ways to Get Smell Out of Clothes—No Washing Required

 Fresh air and sunlight

 Nothing gets a foul odor out of clothing quite like fresh air.
 Even if you don’t have a backyard clothesline, you can hang your item in front of an open window for an hour or so.
 “The air moving through the clothing along with the sunlight are the perfect natural cleaners,” says Leslie Reichert, The Cleaning Coach.
 “Sunlight can kill bacteria because of the ultraviolet rays.
 Hanging your clothes outside on a nice sunny day with a gentle breeze is the easiest way to remove the bacteria that’s making them smell.”

 Unused coffee grounds

 Similar to the kitty litter method, coffee grounds will soak up environmental odors.
-Fill a bowl with fresh unused coffee grounds and fold your shirt or item on top and let it sit overnight.
+Here’s how to get smell out of clothes with coffee grounds: Fill a bowl with fresh unused coffee grounds and fold your shirt or item on top and let it sit overnight.
 In the morning your item will be fresh.
 Just be careful not to get any of the grounds on your shirt, because they can stain.